yihui/yihui.org/content/en/2022-12-19-disqus-to-giscus.md

 One thing that Utterances bothered me a lot was the fuzzy matching.
 [I sent a pull request](https://github.com/utterance/utterances/pull/496) early last year but it seemed to be ignored.
 The problem can lead to comments being loaded under the wrong page.
-Giscus, as a successor of Utterances, provide a very clever option to solve this problem: `data-strict="1"` (great job, [Sage Abdullah](https://github.com/giscus/giscus/pull/621)!).
+Giscus, as a successor of Utterances, provides a very clever option to solve this problem: `data-strict="1"` (great job, [Sage Abdullah](https://github.com/giscus/giscus/pull/621)!).